-Dr Stross’s moving appeal for the rebuilding of Lidice captured the hearts and minds of the miners and the wider of public of North Staffordshire.
-He praised and encouraged the miners, saying how the appeal, the first in the country, was being taken up by all sections of society.
-Considering events, he requested the miners emulate their earlier efforts to Spain and Russia.
+Dr Stross’s moving appeal for the rebuilding of Lidice captured the hearts and minds of the miners and the wider public of North Staffordshire.
+He praised and encouraged the miners, saying that the appeal, the first in the country, was being taken up by all sections of society.
+Considering events, he requested the miners emulate their earlier efforts to assist Spain and Russia.

-At the Miners’ Hall, Burslem on Friday, September the 4th, the executive of the North Staffordshire Miners’ Federation declared:
+At the Miners’ Hall, Burslem, on Friday, September 4th, the executive of the North Staffordshire Miners’ Federation declared:

 6. “MINERS’ GUARD OF HONOUR.”—

 That we approve and appreciate the efforts made by the Committee and Members of the Deep Pits Branch to provide a Guard of Honour for the meeting at Hanley on September 6th, and:

 7. That we thank the Management of the Shelton Deep Pits for the provision of Helmets and Cap Lamps for the occasion, and that we arrange for a number of our present delegates to make up the number for the Guard of Honour.